Guide to obtaining copies of probate records

 There is no charge for you to search the calendars yourself.
 If you need any help, staff will explain how you can do this.

-The only place where there is a complete set of calendars (from 1858) available for public inspection is First Avenue House in London.
+The only place where there is a complete set of calendars (from 1858) available for public inspection is court 38 in the Royal Courts of Justice.
 Most District Probate Registries have calendars covering at least the last fifty years.
 If you intend to visit a Registry specifically to look at the records, you are recommended to contact the Registry beforehand to check what searching facilities are available and when these are available to the public.

 A new computer system is available in some Registries which allows a search for grants issued after 1920.
 Details of the date or year of death and full name are required.
 Please telephone the Registry you are intending to visit before you travel to make sure the system is available for public use.

-What if I cannot get to First Avenue House or a Registry?
+What if I cannot get to the Royal Courts of Justice or a Registry?

 Postal Searches and Copies Department